 Our findings relate to structural research based on firm-level data studying the link between trade, innovation, and productivity growth.
 Aw et al., 2011, estimate a dynamic framework to study the joint incentive to innovate and export for Taiwanese electronics manufacturers.
 Kasahara and Lapham, 2013, study the export and import choices of heterogeneous firms in a structurally estimated model for Chilean manufacturers that abstracts from R&D decisions.
 As far as the relationship between imports and innovation is concerned, Bøler et al., 2015, provide evidence for complementarities between these decisions using a panel of Norwegian firms.
 Regarding the link between imports and productivity, Halpern et al., 2015, structurally estimate these gains for Hungarian manufacturing firms, while Gopinath and Neimann, 2014, uncover large productivity losses due to reductions in imports at the product and firm level during the Argentine crisis that followed the collapse of the currency board.
-The role of imperfect substitution between foreign and domestic inputs has also been shown to be quantitatively important in explaining productivity losses in sovereign default episodes and, more generally, in explaining effects of large financial shocks (see Mendoza and Yue, 2012).

-Large devaluations in emerging markets have also been used to study exporting behavior.20 A contemporaneous paper by Blaum, 2019, based exclusively on Mexican detailed micro data, considers the reaction of firms' joint export and import behavior in the face of large devaluations.
-He studies the resulting effects on aggregate productivity through within-industry reallocations, but does not look into firms' innovation activity.
+The role of imperfect substitution between foreign and domestic inputs has also been shown to be quantitatively important in explaining productivity losses in sovereign default episodes and, more generally, in explaining effects of large financial shocks.
+See Mendoza and Yue, 2012, and references therein.
+Large devaluations in emerging markets have also been used to study exporting behavior.
+See Alessandria et al., 2010, and Burstein and Gopinath, 2014, for an overview of the effects of large devaluations.
+A recent paper by Blaum, 2019, considers the reaction of firms' joint export and import behavior in the face of large devaluations, and the resulting effects on aggregate productivity through within-industry reallocations, but does not look into firms' innovation behavior.
 None of these papers uses cross-country firm-level data to identify changes in the incentives for innovation; furthermore, none takes into account the joint impact of exporting, imported intermediate inputs and financial constraints and none highlights the heterogeneous aggregate impact a given shock may have across countries due to differences in countries' integration into global value chains.